 5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
-For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks) The schools Personal Mobile Device Policy is located in the staffroom and main School Office, electronic copies are on the staff shared drive of our school network.
+For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
+All policies are available on our school website, the staff and governor Google shared drive and file in the School Staff Room.
+Paper copies can be requested at any time.